For a brief introduction to Enterprise Grid, start here.

 or W

-, the prefix doesn't indicate anything in particular.
+.
+The specific prefix does not indicate anything in particular.

 Users created after a workspace became part of an Enterprise have no pre-Enterprise-migration ID.